push-protocol/push-for-hackers/README.md

 # Example Repo for Hackers

+> :warning: **This repos has moved to our [push-sdk repos](https://github.com/ethereum-push-notification-service/push-sdk/tree/main/packages/examples/sdk-backend-node).**

 This repo is meant for hackathon buidlers and contains examples for the workshop presented.
 Feel free to fork and poke around.

 # Docs